 In preparation for your initial meeting with one of our a divorce lawyers in Columbia, you should:

-- Begin filling out the South Carolina financial declaration form.
+- Begin by downloading filling out the South Carolina financial declaration form.

 - Collect all relevant business financial documents, including

 - SC and Federal Tax returns and financial statements for the past three years including individual tax returns, corporate tax returns and trust returns,